-You need to follow these steps only once, before you use the integration app for the first time.
-There is a chance you will have to repeat these steps when you upgrade MYOB, as the upgrade process may revert the changes made to the configuration file.
+You need to follow these steps before you use the integration app for the first time and every time you upgrade MYOB, as the upgrade process usually reverts the configuration.

 What you will need is the following software installed:

-- Make sure the API is installed and running in the MYOB server.
-To verify that the API is running, open the Task Manager on the server and check that the following services are running:
+- Make sure the API is installed and running.
+To verify this, open the Task Manager and check that the following services are running:

 MYOB AccountRight Server xxxx.x (version number)